-- 7. The following courses of action are under consideration: - (a) Building up relations with the ITTC: IICA has worked directly with the ITTC in arranging training events on the American continent, which has helped maintain a strategic alliance directed at strengthening the technical cooperation provided by IICA to its Member States. - (b) For 2010, IICA has undertaken to continue supporting the WTO's trade policy courses for countries belonging to the Latin American Integration Association (October 2010).
-Moreover, the possibility of jointly organizing activities in 2010 (course on trade and environment, for example) is being examined, given the success of the two workshops on intellectual property and on fisheries subsidies held at IICA Central Headquarters in 2009.
-IICA has the strength afforded by its presence in the hemisphere, which fosters stronger ties with the WTO. - (c) Support for the ITTC in developing and implementing the biennial training plan 2010-2011.
-Having received the ITTC biennial plan, IICA has offered comments based on its knowledge of training requirements in the Latin American and Caribbean region.
-IICA could spread awareness of this plan and essentially promote greater participation by public experts in the agriculture sector in training activities carried out by the ITTC in the region. - 8.
-Likewise, IICA places at the ITTC's disposal its network of trade and trade negotiation experts, to serve as trainers in future courses in countries of the region.
+- diagnostic study of participation by agriculture ministry officials in the Committee and to develop profiles for fundraising projects. - (b) IICA will be able to support the WTO in its technical cooperation activities directed at ministries of agriculture, at both hemispheric (Inter-American Board of Agriculture) and subregional level (Southern Agricultural Council; Central American Agricultural Council; Caribbean Alliance; other ministerial bodies), or by conveying requests for support from such ministerial forums to the Committee on Agriculture. - (c) Post-Doha Round training: Once the text on agricultural modalities has been worked out, Members will be seeking training or guidance in preparing their schedules of commitments.
+The schedules will be drawn up on the basis of the technical parameters established in the document.
+IICA is following the Doha Round negotiations on Agriculture and from the technical standpoint is ready to provide Members with such technical training or guidance.
+Considering the potentially extensive demand for technical guidance, and should the WTO lack sufficient technical staff for the purpose, IICA could provide support for this activity in its geographical sphere (mainly Latin America and the Caribbean). - B. WITH THE WTO INSTITUTE FOR TRAINING AND TECHNICAL COOPERATION (ITTC) - 8.
+The following courses of action are under consideration: - (a) Building up relations with the ITTC: IICA has worked directly with the ITTC in arranging training events on the American continent, which has helped maintain a strategic alliance directed at strengthening the technical cooperation provided by IICA to its Member States. - (b) For 2011 and 2012, IICA has undertaken to continue supporting the WTO's trade policy course for countries belonging to the Latin American Integration Association (October 2011 and 2012).
+Moreover, the possibility of jointly organizing activities in 2012 is being examined, given the success of the two workshops on intellectual property and on agriculture notifications held at IICA Headquarters in 2011.
+IICA has the strength afforded by its presence in the hemisphere, which fosters stronger ties with the WTO. - (c) IICA offers to cooperate with the WTO Secretariat in implementing the Technical Assistance and Training Plan for the Latin American and Caribbean region.
+IICA could spread awareness of this plan and essentially promote greater participation by public experts in the agriculture sector in training activities carried out by the ITTC in the region. - 9.
+Likewise, IICA places at the ITTC's disposal its network of trade and trade negotiation experts, to serve as trainers in future courses in countries of the region. - 10.
+The WTO has more than 130 reference centres around the world through which it provides information on WTO-related developments and distance learning opportunities.
+IICA not only has a distance training centre but also has proven technical capacity in this type of activity.
+Among the beneficiaries, reference centres could also be set up in regional organizations such as IICA to strengthen cooperation with such agencies.
+Since IICA has observer status in two WTO bodies, it might be feasible to propose setting up a reference centre at IICA Headquarters in San José, Costa Rica, with an emphasis on agriculture, sanitary and phytosanitary measures, and international trade.
+The necessary steps will be taken in 2012 to continue to examine whether this can be brought to fruition.